© American Anthropological Association

 The Submission Process.
 Papers submitted for publication are initially considered by the editor and the editorial staff.
 Following this initial evaluation, papers may then be read by three outside peer-reviewers or returned directly to the author for revision.
 The work of editorial and peer-review is undertaken with the greatest possible speed and is usually complete within two months of submission.
 Articles submitted for publication should not have been previously published or be under concurrent review by another journal or as part of an edited book.
 Authors may suggest the names of potential reviewers, but the editor will not be limited to these suggestions.
 The editor is available to consult with potential authors prior to the submission of a manuscript for formal consideration.

 Manuscripts should be submitted via email to firstname.lastname@example.org, as attachments in Word or Rich Text Format (RTF).
-Papers that include complex non-English character sets should also be submitted as PDF files.
-Scholars without easy access to email may submit a single copy of the paper by mail to: Editor, Museum Anthropology, Department of Anthropology, Denver Museum of Nature & Science, 2001 Colorado Blvd., Denver, CO 80205, USA.
-If accepted, final versions of papers originally submitted for review in paper form must be provided in digital form.
+Articles that include complex non-English character sets should also be submitted as PDF files.
+Scholars without easy access to e-mail may submit a single copy of the article by mail to: Lea S. McChesney, Editor, Museum Anthropology, Maxwell Museum of Anthropology,MSC01 1050, 1 University of New Mexico, Albuquerque, NM 87131, USA.
+If accepted, final versions of an article originally submitted for review in paper form must be provided in digital form.

 • Style: Write in a clear and readable style, avoiding jargon.
 If technical terms or acronyms must be included, define them when first used.
 Use non-racist, non-sexist language, and plurals rather than he/she.

 • Spellings: American English spellings should be used (e.g., organize not organise, artifact not artefact); spell out numbers one through ten and numbers beginning a sentence.